CIFASIS/dataset-processing/README.md

 Additionally, an issue related to the timestamps was fixed.
 We found that multiple rows were labeled with the same timestamp.
 To solve this, `-e` flag allows to fix timestamps making them equidistant.
 See `modify_bag_imu_timestamps.py` for more details.

+This has been better explained in the aforementioned new publication.